This post contains affiliate links. If you make a purchase using my link, I may get a small commission. Thank you for supporting TWF!

 Where to Buy a Dirndl

 My experience purchasing a dirndl was really fun.
 If you’re in the Central Florida location, you have to check out Hollerbach’s Outfitters.
 A sister company to Hollerbach’s Willow Tree Café, it’s a store that sells authentic Bavarian dirndls and lederhosen.
 With plenty of sizes and colors to choose from, it was exciting to try on all the different dirndls.
-When I finally picked one, it felt like a “say yes to the dress” moment!
 The price (often $200+ for the whole outfit) makes it seem like a big deal, so enjoying the experience was a plus.

-Dropping into Oktoberfest in Munich last minute?
+Dropping into Munich last minute and wondering what to wear to Oktoberfest?
 No worries.
 There are several stores in Munich that sell dirndls and lederhosen.
 I browsed through a couple of the stores and they had some beautiful options, but you might be wearing the same dirndl as 50 other tourists.
-The dirndls in Munich did seem to be priced lower than ones I’ve seen online.
+The dirndls in Munich did seem to be priced lower than the ones I’ve seen online.